IMPACTED DIESEL MERCEDES VEHICLES

 Mercedes Response

-In the summer of 2017, Mercedes voluntarily recalled 3 million European Diesel vehicles, which accounted for almost all of its Euro 5 and Euro 6 vehicles.
-In the summer of 2018, the German Federal Motor Transportation Authority (“KBA”) mandated the first two mandatory recalls covering over 684,000 vehicles including the Mercedes Vito, C-Class, E-Class and Sprinter models.
+In the summer of 2017, Mercedes voluntarily subjected 3 million European diesel vehicles to a recall, which included almost all of Mercedes’ Euro 5 and Euro 6 vehicles.
+In summer 2018, the German Federal Authority for Motor Transport (“KBA”) – the equivalent of the Dutch RDW – imposed the first two mandatory recalls covering more than 684,000 vehicles, including the Mercedes Vito, C-Class, E-Class and Sprinter models.

 What we are doing